 Dr. Sourav Kumar Mishra

-Immunotherapy: Immunotherapy has revolutionized the management of Triple-negative breast cancers ( without expression of targetable receptors).
-We now have the ability to target cancer genetics ( Specific mutations that lead to cancer).
-Olaparib which targets deleterious BRCA mutations has greatly improved outcomes of breast cancer patients with this mutation.
+Immunotherapy has revolutionized the management of Triple negative breast cancers (without expression of targetable receptors).
+We now have the ability to target cancer genetics (Specific mutations that lead to cancer).
+Olaparib which targets deleterious BRCA mutations, has greatly improved outcomes of breast cancer patients with this mutation.

-Precision oncology: Gone are the days when with limited choices in cancer therapy only a handful survived beyond 1 year.
-With currently available modalities of treatment most advanced cancer patients now live longer beyond 3–5 years.
+Gone are the days when with limited choices in cancer therapy only a handful survived beyond 1 year.
+With currently available modalities of treatment most advanced cancer patients now live longer beyond 3 – 5 years.
 Precision oncology has indeed transformed their lives.

-Dr. Sourav Kumar Mishra, Consultant Medical & Haemato Oncology, AMRI Hospital, Bhubaneswar.
+(Writer is Consultant – Medical & Haemato Oncology, AMRI Hospital, Bhubaneswar.
+Views are Personal.)